Aarhus University Seal

 The Danish Pavilion EXPO 2010

-The project was part of the world exhibition in Shanghai, in 2010.
+The project was part of the world exhibition, Expo 2010 Shanghai China.
 It was a collaboration between CAVI and the Center for Digital Urban Living at the Department of Information and Media Studies of Aarhus University, the architectural group, BIG, and the lighting company, Martin Professional.

-Both the interior of the building, where the visitors could view the Little Mermaid, bike paths, and Danish art, and the architecture were worth seeing.
+Both the interior of The Danish Pavilion, where the visitors could view the Little Mermaid, bike paths, and Danish art, and the architecture were worth seeing.
 Because of the double-loop structure of the building, the facade was almost three hundred meters long, and from some angles appeared as two bands, one above the other.
 The pavilion balanced digital art, urban design, and architecture.
-The steel construction featured an enormous media facade, sparkling with colors and light.
+The steel construction featured an outer wall perforated by translucent tubes that could be lid by full-color LED fixtures, forming an enormous media facade, sparkling with colors and light.
 This transformed the building into an architectural display that made the pavilion come alive at nightfall.
 An array of sensors monitored the intensity of the sunlight on the building, causing the building to adapt seamlessly to the light conditions throughout the day.
-Every night, during the late evening hours, a media show explored the screen-like potential of the facade by displaying dedicated content reflected the spatial qualities of the somewhat unusual architecture.
+Every night, during the late evening hours, a media show explored the screen-like potential of the facade by displaying dedicated content reflecting the spatial qualities of the somewhat unusual architecture.
 With the addition of LED lighting fixtures behind each tube, the facade became a large, low-resolution display, with tube-like pixels in an elongated, curved configuration.

 Design tools